DoraFactory/doravota/x/sponsor-contract-tx/README.md

 #### 1. Contract Registry

-- **Purpose**: Track which contracts are authorized to sponsor transactions
+- **Purpose**: Track which contracts are authorized to sponsor transactions.
 - **Structure**: Maps contract addresses to sponsorship status
 - **Access Control**: Only contract admins can register/modify sponsorship settings